 In the bottom-right corner is Online.
 This is where you’ll go to play online multiplayer.
 The Smash option will give you the choice between quickplay, where you’ll just pick a character and get thrown into a match, and Battle Arena.
-In Battle Arena, you join a group of players who take turns fighting each other, and you can also spectate the action.
+In Battle Arena, you join a group of players who take turns fighting each other.
+You also have the option to spectate the action.
 For more on how this mode works, you can read our guide on how to play online with friends.

 In the bottom-left corner of the menu is Spirits.
 This option contains your Spirit Board, which houses special support characters you can equip to give yourself additional boosts or items.
 The spirits are primarily used in the campaign mode, which is also on this page.

-Select Adventure to start the campaign, World of Light.
-This is a long mode that gives you the chance to battle many possessed versions of fighters, and unlocking them in the mode will also give you access to the characters in the rest of the game.
+Select Adventure to start the campaign World of Light.
+This is a long mode that gives you the chance to battle many possessed versions of fighters and unlocking them in the mode will also give you access to the characters throughout the rest of the game.
 It’s not the best way to unlock them, but we have a separate guide detailing how you can build up the whole roster quickly.

 While progressing in World of Light, the most important thing to do is continue leveling up your primary spirits.
-You’ll be given special “snacks” that can quickly get them up to maximum level, and this increases your fighter’s power in matches.
+You’ll receive special “snacks” that can quickly get them up to the maximum level.
+The snacks help increase your fighter’s power in matches.
 A sort of rock-paper-scissors system also helps determine an advantage against opponents.
-Grab-types are good against shield-types but weak against sword-types, so ensure you have one of each leveled up all the way.
+That involves luck more than anything else.
+But grab-type characters are good against shield-types but weak against sword-types.
+For the best results, you’ll want to ensure you have one of each leveled up all the way.